ballerina-platform/module-ballerinax-stan/stan-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module provides the capability to connect with NATS Streaming server and performs the below functionalities.
+This package provides the capability to connect with NATS Streaming server and performs the below functionalities.

 - Point to point communication (Queues)